-Additionally, the Board considers the following to be reasonable excuses for time missed at school.
+Additionally, the Board considers the following to be reasonable excuses for time missed at school

-- personal illness of the student (medical evidence may be required by the principal or designee for absences exceeding five (5) consecutive days). - court appearance of the student. - C. medical appointment of the student. - D. pregnancy related issues (see also Policy 5751). - E. approved school activity. - F. Insurmountable conditions.
-Insurmountable conditions are extreme weather conditions, communicable disease outbreaks, and local conditions determined by the School District which, after taking into account the material circumstances, would render impracticable a student's attendance at school.
-(F.A.C.
-6A-1.09513). - G. other absences with prior approval of the Principal. - attendance at a center under the supervision of the Department of Children and Families. - I. significant community events with prior permission of the Principal. - J. Religious instruction or religious holiday. - K. Death in the immediate family.
+- personal illness of the student (medical evidence may be required by the principal or designee for absences exceeding five (5) consecutive days). - B. court appearance of the student. - C. medical appointment of the student. - D. approved school activity (absences recorded but not reported). - insurmountable problems.
+Prior permission by the Principal is required except in the case of an emergency. - F. other absences with prior approval of the Principal. - G. attendance at a center under the supervision of the Department of Children and Families. - H. significant community events with prior permission of the Principal.
+When more than one (1) school is involved, the Superintendent will determine the status of the absence.

-Any student who, due to a specifically identifiable physical or mental impairment, exceeds or may exceed the District's limit on excused absence shall be referred for evaluation for eligibility either under the Individuals with Disabilities Education Act (IDEA) or Section 504 of the Rehabilitation Act of 1973 or other appropriate accommodation
+Any student who, due to a specifically identifiable physical or mental impairment, exceeds or may exceed the District's limit on excused absence shall be referred for evaluation for eligibility either under the Individuals with Disabilities Education Act (IDEA) or Section 504 of the Rehabilitation Act of 1973 or other appropriate accommodation.